FudanDISC/ReForm-Eval/README.md

 - [Related Projects](#🔏-related-projects)

 ## 🦾 Model Performance
 We list the average ranking and the score of the model under Generation Evaluation and Likelihood Evaluation in the table below.
-New models will be added soon.
+If you get results using the new LVLM interface on our benchmark, please contact us to add your model to [Model Performance](#🦾-model-performance).

 | Model          | Gen-Avg-Rank | Gen-Avg-Score | Like-Avg-Rank | Like-Avg     |
 |----------------|--------------|---------------|---------------|--------------|